anteofabris/anteofabris/README.md

 @anteofabris

+Tucson, AZ

-I’m a business intelligence developer at Yale New Haven Health with over four years of experience building data pipelines and full-stack applications for healthcare teams.
+I’m a business intelligence developer at Yale New Haven Health Systems with over four years of experience optimizing operations for healthcare teams.
 I focus on modernizing legacy systems, integrating APIs into company infrastructure, and shipping reliable, scalable tools in a regulated environment.

 I work primarily with TypeScript, React, GraphQL, Apollo, MSSQL, SQL, and PowerShell.